Albania–China relations

-Albania and China established diplomatic relations on November 23, 1949.
+Albania and the People's Republic of China established diplomatic relations on November 23, 1949.
 Albania has an embassy in Beijing and China has an embassy in Tirana.

 History

 1950s: Early stage of diplomatic relations

 The two countries established diplomatic relations on November 23, 1949.

-Starting in 1954, the People's Republic of China has provided economic assistance to Albania.
+In 1954, they exchanged ambassadors.
+Starting that year, the People's Republic of China provided economic assistance to Albania.
+High level visits began in late 1956 with a visit to Albania by a Chinese delegation led by Peng Zhen.

 Albania, which was weak in the socialist camp in Eastern Europe, leaned towards the Soviet Union after the conflict broke out between the Soviet Union and Yugoslavia, supported Joseph Stalin's policy, and was protected by the Soviet Union.
 However, after Stalin's death, Nikita Khrushchev, who succeeded as the first secretary of the CPSU Central Committee, completely rejected Stalin's policy and fixed relations with Yugoslavia.
 Albania opposed Khrushchev's approach for its own interests.
 During the same period, China also criticized the new soviet government of Khruschev and severed diplomatic relations with Yugoslavia.

 According to Eugene K. Keefe et al.: